Longest Golf Drivers 2024: Our Head-to-Head test reveals the best drivers to get you the most distance.

 The 10K is Ping’s straightest and highest MOI driver to date, surpassing the 10,000 g-cm2 combined moment of inertia threshold first exceeded by the popular G400 MAX in 2018.
 The addition of a carbon fiber crown that wraps over onto the skirt has allowed Ping’s engineers to free up a decent amount of inefficient weight to further bolster MOI numbers.

 For our test pro Neil Wain the 10K wasn’t quite his fastest or longest driver of 2024, as we’d expect of a super-forgiving driver.
 But, posting a carry distance just 4 yards back from the very longest (with a stock shaft), whilst being the most forgiving driver on the market (along with the TaylorMade Qi10 MAX) is a truly first-class performance.
-No matter what level you’re at, if you put a premium on finding the fairway and plan on buying a new driver in 2024, you’re doing your game a disservice if you don’t at least have this model on your shortlist to try.
+No matter what level you’re at, if you put a premium on finding the fairway and plan on buying a new driver in 2024, we'd say you’re doing your game a disservice if you don’t at least have this model on your shortlist to try.

 TG Test Pro Data (9°):